jbcodeforce/jbcodeforce.github.io/docs/leisure/golf/index.md

 #### Actions to improve

-* Fligh pattern observed: push slices.
+* Flight pattern observed: push slices.
 * Resolution: keep weight on the left side
 * Left quad pushes left knee over the left foot, at the same time the left shoulder should go down to the ground as well.
 Feel the hands go behind you as you take the club back.